Gods of the Hindu Trinity: Representation in Art

-Gods of the Vedic Period
+Gods of the Puranas

-Worship was generally in form of yagnas or elaborate rituals conducted by the priest caste known as the Brahmins.
+Worship was generally in the form of yagnas or elaborate rituals conducted by the priest caste known as the Brahmins.
 The three Gods of the Hindu trinity ascended into prominence during the Vedic period, at the same time that idol worship in temples was popularized.
-Consequently, the representations of the Puranic Gods (or the old Gods) are rare, while the Vedic Gods are heavily represented in architectural reliefs, sculptures, as well as paintings.
+Consequently, the representations of the Puranic Gods (or the old gods) are rare, while the Vedic Gods are heavily represented in architectural reliefs, sculptures, as well as paintings.

-Vishnu, the Preserver
+Vishnu, The Preserver

 Vishnu is the preserver and protector of the Hindu pantheon who descends to the earthly plane of existence whenever it is threatened by chaos or evil.
 Popular avatars of Vishnu include Rama and Krishna.
 Vishnu is portrayed with blue or grey-blue skin and is dressed in the finest clothes and jewels.
-As is common with Hindu Gods, he is frequently accompanied by his animal companion and vahana (vehicle), Garuda, who is part-man and part-eagle.
-Other icons associated with Vishnu include the conch shell, a war discus, a mace and lotus flowers.
+As is common with Hindu Gods, he is frequently accompanied by his animal companion and vahana (vehicle), Garuda, who is part man and part eagle.
+Other icons associated with Vishnu include the conch shell, a war discus, a mace, and lotus flowers.

-Shiva, the Destroyer
+Shiva, The Destroyer

-In some representations, he is portrayed with his consort Parvati and sometimes with their children, Skanda, and Ganesh (the famous elephant-headed God).
+In some representations, he is portrayed with his consort Parvati and sometimes with their children, Skanda, and Ganesh (the famous elephant-headed god).
 He may be shown immersed in deep meditation or in the popular Nataraja form where he dances the Tandava or dance of destruction paving the way for regeneration.
 Another popular form of Shiva is the phallic Shiva linga sculpture which symbolizes his powerful regenerative energy.
-His animal vahana is Nandi, the bull, often depicted laying loyally at his feet and Shiva is often depicted with one foot on Apasmara, the immortal demon who represents ignorance.
+His vahana (animal) is Nandi, the bull, often depicted laying loyally at his feet and Shiva is often depicted with one foot on Apasmara, the immortal demon who represents ignorance.

-Brahma, the Creator
+Brahma, The Creator

 It is believed that Brahma and Vishnu would frequently argue about who among them was the more powerful being.
 To avoid the brewing war, Shiva changed form into the agni-stambh (fiery pillar) that had no beginning and no end in sight.
 It was decided that whoever found the end of the pillar first would be the more powerful God of the two.
-Vishnu turned into a boar and probed through the depths of the underworld, while Brahma turned into a swan and searched through the skies.
+Vishnu turned into a boar and probed through the depths of the Underworld, while Brahma turned into a swan and searched through the skies.
 After thousands of years of searching in vain, Vishnu returned accepting defeat.
 Though Brahma’s search had also proven fruitless, he conspired with the flower Ketaki to claim that had found the very top.
-Angered by the Brahma’s treachery, Shiva condemned Brahma to never be worshipped.
+Angered by Brahma’s treachery, Shiva condemned Brahma to never be worshipped.

 Complex and Evolving Religion